Minerva was joined in wedlock with Andrew Jackson Inks (1832-1913).

 Exactly nine years later, on Sept.
 28, 1922, Minerva died after a fall at the home of daughter Bertha Wilson in Greensburg, PA, where she had gone to visit.
 The Uniontown Morning-Herald said in an obituary that Minerva was "widely known."

-Andrew and Minerva are buried together, beside their unmarried daughter Harriet, at Hopwood Cemetery near Uniontown, PA.
+Andrew and Minerva are buried together, next to their unmarried daughter Harriet, at Hopwood Cemetery near Uniontown, PA.

-Rita Ramirez has contributed much valuable material about the Inks branch of the family.
+Rita Ramirez graciously has contributed much valuable material about the Inks branch of the family.